kairos-io/kairos/docs/content/en/docs/Examples/core.md

   enable: true
 ```

+## Configuring the installation

-There are a few key points to note in the configuration file:
+As you move through the installation process, there are a few key points to keep in mind when configuring your cloud config file:

-- we set `install.image` to the container image that we want to deploy.
-That can be a [custom image](/docs/advanced/customizing) or an [image from scratch](/docs/reference/build)
+- We set `install.image` to the container image that we want to deploy.
+This can be a [custom image](/docs/advanced/customizing) or an [image from scratch](/docs/reference/build).
-- we use the `k3s` block as we normally would do on a provider-kairos image.
-This is because after installation we would boot in the image specified in the `install.image` field, and thus the configuration would take effect
+- After the installation is complete, the configuration in the `k3s` block will take effect.
+This is because after the installation, the system will boot into the image specified in the `install.image` field, which in the example above is an image with the Kairos K3s provider, and thus the configuration in the k3s block will become active.

-That's it!
-With these steps, you should now be able to use Kairos core images as an installer to deploy other container images
+With these steps, you should now be able to use Kairos core images as an installer to deploy other container images.
+The process is straightforward and gives you the flexibility to customize your deployments and build custom images as needed.

+You can also refer our [troubleshoot](/docs/reference/troubleshooting) document if you are facing any issue while following the installation process.